huonw/huonw.github.io/writing/index.md

 : The `Send` and `Sync` traits in Rust are cool, here are two edge-ish cases.

+[*Finding Closure in Rust*][fcir]
+: Closures are powerful and flexible, building on traits, generics and ownership.

+[*Defaulting to Thread Safety*][dtts]
+: Certain trait tricks can be used to model properties of aggregate types, which makes closures and concurrent APIs interact well.

 [*What does Rust's unsafe mean?*][wdrum]
 : Exploring Rust's escape hatch for writing low-level code that the
     type system cannot guarantee to be safe.